 The internal self-assessment an school conducts against a set of research-based quality standards can produce a wealth of inspiring insights, especially when it’s approached properly.
 Honest self-evaluation is unique in its ability to uncover and bring special challenges into sharp focus.
 And for a school that may not be fully understood, it’s a welcome process.

 With this in mind, the external review is the most important part of the accreditation process.
 Similar to the internal self-assessment, it energizes and equips the leadership and stakeholders of a school or school system to tackle those areas that may be thwarting desired performance levels.

 Accreditation is a force multiplier.

-The process is a catalyst for transformative excellence, and AdvancED’s accreditation process is designed on a standards-based framework to feed continuous improvement and transform education on a global scale.
+The goal of the framework is to feed continuous improvement and transform education on a global scale.
 Education providers of all types around the world use AdvancED Accreditation.